 Journal article (2019): Missing Structure: A Critical Content Analysis of

 Journal article (2010): Democratic governance and civic health in

 Master’s analytic paper: Democratic Institutions Create Civic Health:

 How local jurisdictions can enhance their problem-solving capacities

 through inclusive governance, including a case study of Newark,

-I teach to build human capital through transformative learning.
-I teach to empower each student to reach their potential.
-I teach because our society needs sociology.
+Teaching: I teach to build human capital through transformative learning, to empower students on their pathways to reach their potentials, and because our society needs sociology.

-I am committed to working towards a world filled with loving-kindness; implicit in this vision are communities that respect and uplift all its members and work to prevent and end suffering.
-To this end, I am passionate about politics as an avenue for creating social change.
+Advocacy: I am committed to working towards a world filled with loving-kindness; implicit in this vision are communities that respect and uplift and work to prevent and end suffering.
+I am passionate about politics as an avenue for creating social change towards this end.